 The compensation and nomination committee of the Board sets, at the beginning of the year, Company performance objectives and attributes a weight to them in %.
-At year end, the committee decides at its own discretion on the level of achievement of the Company performance objectives: accordingly, all Newron Group' are rewarded in proportion of their personal level of bonus.
-These objectives are related to the key value drivers of the Company like development progress, licensing and M&A transactions, financing and budgetary discipline.
+At year end, the committee decides at its own discretion on the level of achievement of the Company performance objectives: accordingly, all Newron Group' senior management members are rewarded in proportion of their personal level of bonus.
+These objectives are related to the key value drivers of the Company like development progress, licensing and M&A transactions, financing, and budgetary discipline.

-For 2020, Company's senior management has been rewarded a bonus reflecting achievement of 50% of the Company objectives, among which the resilience of the full team in light of the Covid-19 pandemic which allowed the Company to move ahead the Evenamide program without major delays and, related to the sarizotan trial ended in May 2020, the efficient termination of the development program, respecting the needs of the patients and the Rett community.
+For 2021, Company's senior management has been rewarded a bonus reflecting achievement of 50% of the Company objectives, among which: i) the resilience of the full team in light of the Covid-19 pandemic which allowed the Company to keep its development activities on going without major delays; ii) the start of the Evenamide phase III - potentially pivotal - study and the retention of the core team during this tough period.